slarmoo/.github/profile/webServices/startupLogin/startupLogin.md

 - **Prerequisite**: Simon Login deployed to your production environment
 - **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
 - **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 The TAs will only grade things that have been clearly described as being completed.
 Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
+- **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
 - Application authentication and authorization
-  - 15% - Supports new user registration
+  - 20% - Supports new user registration
-  - 15% - Supports existing user authentication
+  - 20% - Supports existing user authentication
   - 20% - Stores application data in MongoDB
   - 20% - Stores and retrieves credentials in MongoDB
   - 20% - Restricts application functionality based upon authentication
-- 10% - Multiple Git commits with meaningful comments.

 ## Go celebrate